 If you use your small tractor for agriculture purposes, you may want to consider an R-1A tire.
 This type of tire has a tread that’s angled 45 degrees.
-It works well in both dry and wet conditions, and is ideal for row crops.
+It works well in both dry and wet conditions and is ideal for row crops.
 It can handle rough terrain well and is made in the USA.
 These tires are not rated for highway use and may not be ideal for smaller tractors.

 In general, the R-1W is a good all-purpose tire.
 Its higher tread depth makes it better for general-purpose farming in arid conditions.
 This tire also performs well on paved roads and highways.
 Its added tread length will give you more value for your money.
 If you’re looking for a high-quality tire, consider an R-1W.
 So, which one will work best for your needs?
 The right choice will depend on the terrain you’re working in.

 While an R-1 tire is best for general farm use, R-3 tires are suited for routine yard work.
-They have shallow treads and lugs, but are not aggressive enough to damage grass or soil.
+They have shallow treads and lugs but are not aggressive enough to damage grass or soil.
 They’re also best suited for lawn mowing and garden chores, though you should always check the manufacturer’s guidelines before making a purchase.
 A small tractor equipped with an R-1 tire will last you a long time.

 A CAT-1 hitch for a small tractor can handle a variety of different tasks.
-Its 3-point design makes it easy to attach and detach 3 point equipment.
+Its 3-point design makes it easy to attach and detach 3-point equipment.
 This hitch has an adjustable top link bracket and 7/8-inch mounting pins.
 The overall dimensions of the CAT-1 hitch are thirty-one-four inches wide by eight-one-four inches deep and the ball bracket lift is twenty-six inches.

-A Category 1 hitch is usually found on compact and subcompact tractors, and it features a lift arm with seven/8-inch pin diameter.
-The top link pin is 3/4-inch diameter, and the lift arm pins are 7/8-inch wide.
+A Category 1 hitch is usually found on compact and subcompact tractors, and it features a lift arm with a 7/8-inch pin diameter.
+The top link pin is 3/4-inch in diameter, and the lift arm pins are 7/8-inch wide.
 The spacing between the lift arms is approximately 26 inches apart.
 A CAT-1 hitch is generally made for implements up to 40 pounds, so it’s best to choose a tractor with this capacity before you go shopping.

-A three-point hitch is permanent mounted to the rear of a tractor.
+A three-point hitch is permanently mounted to the rear of a tractor.
 The three-point hitch has two lift arms and a top link.
 The two lift arms work in tandem with the hydraulics to attach implements.
 The top link helps to keep the attached implement in the same vertical plane.
-A CAT-1 hitch for small tractor needs to be installed on your tractor before you can use it.
+A CAT-1 hitch for a small tractor needs to be installed on your tractor before you can use it.
 But before you purchase it, read these tips first.

-A CAT-1 hitch for small tractor can be difficult to find.
+A CAT-1 hitch for a small tractor can be difficult to find.
 Fortunately, there are a few options available to make the process easier.
 One type is the Land Pride QH05 Quick Hitch.
 It features non-standard lower lugs, which eliminates the need for bushings in most cases.
 Its dimensions are twenty-three and thirty-five inches high.
 It also has a stationary top hitch.